Gujari: Revival

 In lower or plain areas of Pakistan, Gujjars have a major concentration in districts like Islamabad, Attock, Rawalpindi, Chakwal, Jhelum, Gujrat, Sialkot, Narowal, Gujranwala, Sargodha, Faisalabad, Sheikhupura, Lahore and Layyah.
 However, due to the revolution of time, the majority of them have forgotten or stopped speaking Gujrai.
 Gojri Bahali Programme (Gojri Revival Programme) has been launched in these areas to encourage Gujjars to restart speaking Gujari.
 Though this programme has a particular focus on these areas, it extends to the whole of Pakistan.
 Under this programme, Gujjars are being persuaded to readopt Gujari as their mother language.
 They are also being asked to mention it in the mother language column of various forms at educational institutions; when applying for computerised national identity card; and while filling out their particulars when seeking employment.
 Under this programme, the federal government will be asked to add Gujari in the mother language column of the population census.
 Similarly, the University of Gujrat will be asked to set up Gojri Department.
-The programme is the initiative of Muhammad Afsar Khan, a Kundoana Gujjar from Chakdina village in Gujrat district.
-Kundoana Gujjars are a branch of Khatana Gujjars and trace their descent from Kundo, a famous Gujjar who lived during the reign of Mughal King Akbar or immediately before him in Gujrat district.
+The programme is the initiative of Muhammad Afsar Khan, a Kunduana Gujjar from Chak Dina village in Gujrat district.
+Kunduanas are a branch of Khatana Gujjars and trace their descent from Kandu, a famous Gujjar who lived during the reign of Mughal King Akbar or immediately before him in Gujrat district.
 His grave survives to date in Makiana village in Gujrat tehsil.

+On December 25, 2022, a group of Gujjars in the Lower Dir District of Khyber Pakhtunkhwa requested Gujari be taught in schools.
+Sardar Shajehan Yousef gave the keynote speech at this event.
+It was organized by Tehreek Haquq-i-Gujjar Pakistan.
+Other figures, including Haji Zarin Khan, Bakht Zada Gujjar, and Imran Yousaf Gujjar, spoke at the meeting.
+Attendees came from Punjab and Azad Kashmir.
+The speakers shared stories of the Gujjars' bravery throughout history, including their fight against the British during the 1857 independence movement.

+The Government of Azad Kashmir, the University of Azad Jammu and Kashmir, and the Allama Iqbal Open University have began studies on how to protect and keep the Gujari language of Azad Kashmir alive.